leaderboardsgg/leaderboard-site/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Create a report to help us improve
+about: Found a bug?
+Let us know so we can get it fixed
 title: 'Bug: {short description}'
 labels: bug, needs triage
+assignees: ''

 ---

 Please take the time to fill out this bug report.
 Thanks!